Login

 Evaluation of the CAP 2023-27

-In line with its transparency and monitoring requirements, the Commission put together an online dashboard presenting the targets set at national level by each EU country in its approved CAP Strategic Plan.
+In line with its transparency and monitoring requirements, the Commission put together an online dashboard presenting the targets set at the national level by each EU country in its approved CAP Strategic Plan.

-The CAP legislation includes 44 “result indicators”, linked to specific objectives.
+The CAP legislation includes 44 "result indicators", linked to specific objectives.
 Not all 44 targets need to be included in each CAP Strategic Plan.
-Targets take into account the needs and the planned measures decided at national level.
+Targets take into account the needs and the planned measures decided at the national level.

 Evaluation of the CAP 2014-20